wp-papi/wp-papi.github.io/src/docs/properties.md

 sidebar      | true         | Boolean that shows the sidebar on each property.
 If false the sidebar won’t show settings     | array        | Array with custom settings for the property sort_order   | 1000         | Numeric value, lowest value in the meta box will be at the top and the highest value at the bottom slug         | empty string | The slug of property.
-If empty or not used the title will be generated to slug value title        | empty string | The title of the property.
+If empty or not used the title will be generated to slug value.
+Slugs that contains dash will be converted to underscore, for example `left-text => left_text` title        | empty string | The title of the property.
 Can be empty for blank title type         | empty string | The property type (lower case is preferred to use) value        | empty string | The default value that are presented in the property